golobby/orm/README.md

     e.Table("posts").HasOne(&HeaderPicture{}, orm.HasOneConfig{})
 }
 ```
-As you can see we are defining a `Post` entity which has a `HasOne` relation with `HeaderPicture`.
-You can configure how GolobbyORM queries `HasOne` relation with `orm.HasOneConfig` object, by default it will infer all fields for you.
+As you can see, we are defining a `Post` entity that has a `HasOne` relation with `HeaderPicture`.
+You can configure how GolobbyORM queries `HasOne` relation with `orm.HasOneConfig` object; by default, it will infer all fields for you.
-now you can use this relationship anywhere in your code.
+Now you can use this relationship anywhere in your code.
 ```go
 picture, err := orm.HasOne[HeaderPicture](post)
 ```
-`HasOne` also returns a query builder and you can create more complex queries for relations.
+`HasOne` also returns a query builder, and you can create more complex queries for relations.
 #### BelongsTo
 ```go
 type Comment struct {}